Dr. med. Dirk Manski

 Results:

-Gemcitabine 1000 mg/m2 on day 1 and 8, cisplatin 70 mg/m2 on day 1 or 2, cycle duration 21 days (Parra et al., 2002), chemotherapy schedule see section gemcitabine and cisplatin combination.
+Gemcitabine 1000 mg/m2 on days 1 and 8, cisplatin 70 mg/m2 on days 1 or 2, cycle duration 21 days (Parra et al., 2002), for chemotherapy schedule see section gemcitabine/cisplatin.
+If well tolerated, six cycles are administered if metastases are present.
+The dose of nivolumab is 360 mg i.v. every three weeks during chemotherapy and 480 mg i.v. every four weeks after chemotherapy as a maintenance therapy.

 Imaging during chemotherapy: